drtyhbo/drty/docs/forms.md

     	age: new forms.IntegerField()
     });

-K, to create a blank instance of your form, do:
+To create a blank instance of your form, do:

     var form = new NewForm();